ingenarel/Sheepit-Manager/README.md

 ## Features
 - **Auto-restart**: Automatically restarts the SheepIt client if it stops running.
-- **Central Management**: Manage all your SheepIt clients from one central location.
+- **Central Management**: Manage all your SheepIt clients from one central device.
 - **Discord Integration**: Get notifications on Discord if the client crashes, shuts off, or encounters issues.

 ## Requirements